Use Library Search to find out more about the range of e-books that we provide access to.

 - E-books don’t require shelving so we can free up some existing library space and convert it into areas for our customers: study spaces etc.

-- Through schemes such as E-books on Demand, the Library is able to provide access to a vast amount of content that, in print format, it would never be able to afford.
+- Through schemes such as 'Order a book', the Library is able to provide access to a vast amount of content that, in print format, it would never be able to afford.